 This Chapter 5 shall apply to the site selection and construction of all major facilities of a public utility wholly or partially within the unincorporated territory of El Paso County.

-No electric transmission line or pipeline shall be constructed, located, relocated, reconstructed, enlarged or upgraded within 105 feet of the centerline of any County road with a current or proposed classification as arterial or expressway, as set forth in the El Paso County Major Transportation Corridors Plan and in the El Paso County Engineering Criteria Manual, except pipelines less than 12" in diameter and electric transmission, distribution, and service lines less than 115 kilovolts, along with necessary appurtenant facilities, when: (1) such action is necessary in order to cross such road at or near a perpendicular angle or to provide service to an individual utility customer, (2) approval has been granted pursuant to the El Paso County Engineering Criteria Manual at Chapter 4 and Sections 5.3 and 5.5, or (3) a county, municipal, rural transportation authority, or state public construction, relocation, realignment, or improvement project results in partially or completely overtaking a private easement or a deeded or platted public utility easement occupied by the electric transmission line or pipeline.
+No major transmission line or major pipeline shall be constructed, located, relocated, reconstructed, enlarged or upgraded within the Protection Zone.
+Outside of the Protection Zone, a permit under this Chapter 5 is required to construct, locate, relocate, reconstruct, enlarge or upgrade any major transmission line and appurtenant facilities and any major pipeline and appurtenant facilities anywhere within the unincorporated area of El Paso County pursuant to the review criteria in 5.202.

 A Permit is not required under this Chapter for the following activities: repair of storm damage, reframing, pole replacement, re-conductor and maintenance in the normal course of business without increasing the voltage rating of the transmission line, or reconstructing, upgrading or replacing substation equipment inside an existing substation or within an existing substation fence.

-A permit under this Chapter 5 is required to construct, locate, relocate, reconstruct, enlarge or upgrade any electric transmission line and appurtenant facilities used to transmit electricity at 115 kilovolts or more at any location within the unincorporated area of El Paso County.
+(4)(5) A permit under this Chapter 5 is not required to construct, locate, relocate, reconstruct, enlarge or upgrade any minor transmission line and appurtenant facilities and any minor pipeline and appurtenant facilities anywhere within the unincorporated area of El Paso County outside of the Protection Zone.

-(4)(5) A permit under this Chapter 5 is required to construct, locate, relocate, reconstruct, enlarge or upgrade any pipeline and appurtenant facilities of twelve (12) inches or more in diameter which creates a hoop stress of twenty (20) percent or more at their specified minimum yield strength.
+Minor transmission lines and appurtenant facilities and minor pipelines and appurtenant facilities may be allowed in the Protection Zone with a permit under this Chapter 5 pursuant to the review criteria in Section 5.204 and the procedures in Section 5.205.

+Minor transmission lines and appurtenant facilities and minor pipelines and appurtenant facilities may be allowed in the Protection Zone without a permit under this Chapter 5 if one or more of the following exceptions apply:

+Location in the Protection Zone is necessary in order to cross a County road at or near a perpendicular angle or to provide service to an individual utility customer; or

+Approval has been granted pursuant to the El Paso County Engineering Criteria Manual at Chapter 4 and Sections 5.3 and 5.5.

+A county, municipal, rural transportation authority or state public construction, relocation, realignment, or improvement project results in partially or completely overtaking a private easement or a deeded or platted public utility easement located in the Protection Zone and occupied by the minor transmission line or minor pipeline.

 (5)(6) This Chapter shall not apply to interstate natural gas pipeline facilities regulated preemptorily by the Federal Energy Regulatory Commission (FERC), or its successor, provided the following requirements and procedures are complied with by persons or entities proposing to site and construct the interstate natural gas pipeline facility whenever site selection and construction of such facility will be partly located within El Paso County.